Tuesday, 12 November 2024

 You can see that the smooth running of our agriculture and food production industries in Victoria is extremely important.
 Supply chain traceability and accountability are vital in the food industry.
 Our regulatory framework provides accountability to consumers and supports the export market.
 We need to protect the value that our farmers, fishers and food processors create.
 We do not let dangerous products or rogue operators threaten the reputation of our industries.
 Most importantly, regulation must effectively protect the community.
 Victorians enjoy some of the highest quality fresh food in the world.
 We need to empower our local councils and food safety regulators to make sure that this can continue to be the case.

 One of the examples that the bill addresses is the use of raw milk, and it will strengthen the ban on the sale of raw milk.
 Raw milk can contain organisms that cause severe gastroenteritis.
 Consuming it runs the risk of severe illness or death, particularly for children and the elderly.
 The ban is currently part of dairy licences, which makes it difficult to enforce, so creating an offence in the Dairy Act 2000 allows for stronger penalties that reflect the seriousness of the risk, bringing it into line with the penalties.
-As someone who was raised on raw milk – and I am sure maybe if some of the people opposite were in the chamber, they might have also been raised on raw milk – I know the potential dangers of third-party sale of unpasteurised milk products.
+As someone who was raised on raw milk – and I am sure if some of the people opposite were in the chamber they might say they were also raised on raw milk – I know the potential dangers of third-party sale of unpasteurised milk products.
 You simply cannot transport and onsell raw milk, and to claim that you can demonises processers, who use simple heating technology to pasteurise milk and to ensure that no bad bacteria are in the milk.

 Before I close, I just want to address the fit and proper person test.
 I think there is a little bit of hysteria from those opposite in relation to that.
 The fit and proper person test is conducted for board appointments across many, many sectors in health, in water, in education and in the private sector as well.
-I am sure that if those opposite see that from that perspective, they will feel a lot more comfortable about the definition of a fit and proper person.
+I am sure that if those opposite see it from that perspective, they will feel a lot more comfortable about the definition of a fit and proper person.
 There I will leave my contribution, and I support the bill.

-Moira DEEMING (Western Metropolitan) (18:05):(By leave) Thank you, President, and thanks to the chamber for granting me permission.
-I rise today to speak against this bill, and I would like to begin by adding my support to Mr Limbrick’s comments regarding the farmers and food producers upon whom we all rely and for whom I just will not support increasing the fines and over-regulating.
+Moira DEEMING (Western Metropolitan) (18:05): I rise today to speak against this bill, and I would like to begin by adding my support to Mr Limbrick’s comments regarding the farmers and food producers upon whom we all rely and for whom I just will not support increasing the fines and over-regulating.
 But regarding the Liberal Party’s amendments I will be enthusiastically supporting them.
 In fact I had a sense of deja vu when I was reading them.
 There I was reading about the idea of removing the idea that you can measure a person’s character, their honesty, their integrity and their worthiness for a role not by their own actions but by the actions of their associates and their associates’ associates.
 Where have I heard that before recently?
 Thus I was pleasantly surprised to see that the idea of guilt by association two or three times removed was called nonsense and ridiculous by the Liberal Party in this house.
 As I have been saying for about two years now, you cannot prove guilt by association, and to attempt to do so risks horrendous damage to innocent people.
 Reputation is very important, and it is unfair to seek to punish or damage a person of good character and repute for the actions of mere associates or associates of associates whom they happen to know.
+How should we measure a person’s own good repute?
+Is a person of good repute if they bully and lie and defame others and get away with it?
+If a person has done nothing wrong but rather other people who they may happen to have interacted with have, then should leaders and bureaucrats feel free to destroy that innocent person’s reputation, barring them from holding positions, from earning money for their family and from just interacting in society politely without being a pariah or even advocating for causes close to their hearts, even if it is just something as simple as seafood?
+Thankfully, this chamber appears to agree that the answer is no. I will finish with a quote that I read earlier today.
+Unfortunately, I cannot find its author.
+‘It’s a weak, insecure and dishonest man who seeks to make himself look accomplished not through his own efforts but by defaming others.’

 Motion agreed to.